St Michael's

 Curriculum, including online safety

 One of our main priorities as a school is to ensure that we work together to keep our children safe.
-We do this in many ways and one of the ways is by teaching our bespoke 'Healthy Body, Mind and Spirit Curriculum' (HBMS curriculum), which we deliver in our weekly 'Let's Talk' sessions.
-The 4 core themes of the HBMS curriculum are:
+We do this in many ways and one of the ways is by teaching our bespoke 'Healthy Body, Mind and Spirit Curriculum' (BMS curriculum), which we deliver in our weekly HRE sessions.
+The 4 core themes of the BMS curriculum are:

 • Health and well-being